-A large Christmas tree is to be installed outside the church opposite Blackbird Leys shops and the lights will be turned on in a community event on Tuesday evening featuring the three local primary schools, a brass band, and of course participation from Blackbird Leys Choir.
+A large Christmas tree was installed outside the church opposite Blackbird Leys shops and the lights were turned on in an evening community event featuring the three local primary schools, a brass band, and of course participation from Blackbird Leys Choir.

 Blackbird Leys Choir was joined by Cantare Ladies’ Choir for a summer concert in the Glow Hall at Blackbird Leys Community Centre.

-Cantare’s conductor Machael Betteridge composed a new piece called Sing!
+Cantare’s conductor Michael Betteridge composed a new piece called Sing!
 Sing! especially for both choirs to perform at this concert.

 St Michael’s is running a varied stream of free lunchtime concerts on Mondays and we were pleased to have been invited to perform in June.
 The choir performed a mixture of madrigals and spirituals and some unusual hymns that you don’t normally sing in church.
 This concert raised £270 for a local charity: Cowley Child Contact Centre.